Be sure and check out the other part of this set all about Natural PMS & Cramp Support!

 For me I used to have these terrible awful killer cramps letting me know that my ovarian system was rebooting.
 They would last from before my period until it was done.
 These weren’t little baby cramps either, they were full blown labor type contractions (actually they were more painful than my labor contractions *sad face*).
 I’d be curled up in a ball with a heating pad for hours.
 Though recently a friend of mine told me about these things called yoni eggs which could help alleviate them, I was given a rather detailed definition of them as well and how they might help as well.
 But little did I know that what I was using on my period was part of the problem too.
 Namely tampons.
 Some people (like me) have cramps that are worsened by tampons.
 I have no scientific evidence on this just anecdotal from other people who have noticed that when they are not using them their cramps get soooo much better.

-Not only did they play a role in my cramps, they are also chock full of all kinds of chemicals.
+Not only did they play a role in my cramps, but they are also chock full of all kinds of chemicals.
 Most tampons are made of cotton (possibly GMO and sprayed with all kinds of pesticides), rayon (chemically treated wood pulp), plastics, and fiber finishes.
 Really, just what in the heck are fiber finishes and why do they need to go in our hoo-has?
 And don’t even get me started on the ‘fragrance’ who knows what toxic chemical concoction it is made from.
 But, I think the organic sanitary pad is different from ordinary ones, usage-wise and environmentally.
 They are known to be quite comfortable to use and don’t damage the environment like tampons and other non-organic pads.

 So yeah you can bet after learning all this I was full steam ahead on the natural period products band wagon.